A new life of Pearson's skewness: Discussion

-Second, in a multidimensional case, for a random vector $X \in \mathbb{R}^d$, consider Fr\'{e}chet $p$-means $\nu_p \in \mathbb{R}^d$ as in Def.~\ref{eqn:p-mean}.
-We believe that the trajectory of $\nu_p$ can be interpreted as a {\it tailbone} of the distribution.
+Second, in a multidimensional case, for a random vector $X \in \mathbb{R}^d$, consider Fr\'{e}chet $p$-means $\nu_p \in \mathbb{R}^d$ as defined in Def.~\ref{eqn:p-mean}.
+We believe that the trajectory of $\nu_p$ can be interpreted as a tailbone of the distribution, or the {\it trajectory of skewness}.
 Moreover, if the asymptotic limit

-exists, then $\zeta$ can be interpreted as the direction of skewness in $\mathbb{R}^d$.
+exists, then $\zeta$ can be interpreted as the asymptotic direction of skewness in $\mathbb{R}^d$.
 Estimating this tailbone trajectory and its limit $\zeta$ can be done numerically.